lit/lit.dev/packages/lit-dev-content/site/docs/v1/tools/build.md

 Browsers currently only support loading modules from URLs or relative paths, not bare names referring to e.g. an npm package, so the build system needs to handle them: either by transforming the specifier to one that works for ES modules in the browser, or by producing a different type of module as output.

-Webpack automatically handles bare module specifiers; for Rollup, you'll need a plugin ([@rollup/plugin-node-resolve](https://github.com/rollup/plugins/tree/master/packages/node-resolve)).
+Webpack automatically handles bare module specifiers; for Rollup, you'll need a plugin (<a href="https://github.com/rollup/plugins/tree/master/packages/node-resolve" target="_blank" rel="noopener">@rollup/plugin-node-resolve</a>).

 **Why bare module specifiers?** Bare module specifiers let you import modules without knowing exactly where the package manager has installed them.
-A standards proposal called [Import maps](https://github.com/WICG/import-maps) would let browsers support bare module specifiers.
+A standards proposal called <a href="https://github.com/WICG/import-maps" target="_blank" rel="noopener">Import maps</a> would let browsers support bare module specifiers.
 In the meantime, bare import specifiers can easily be transformed as a build step.
 There are also some polyfills and module loaders that support import maps.

 ### Supporting older browsers {#supporting-older-browsers}